 WHEN YOU WANT A PREMARITAL CONTRACT FOR YOUR PROTECTION

 Few people enter a marriage planning for a divorce or death.
-However, high divorce rates and complicated family structures are causing more and more individuals to turn to prenuptial agreements to define expectations and protect themselves.
+However, high divorce rates and complicated family structures are causing more and more individuals to turn to prenuptial agreements to define expectations and protect themselves from family law issues.

 At Harvey & Battey, P.A., our lawyers counsel clients regarding prenuptial and cohabitation agreements, as well as draft and review individual contracts.
 Since 1922, we have been committed to helping individuals in Beaufort, South Carolina, and the surrounding areas protect themselves.

 WHAT DOES A PRENUPTIAL AGREEMENT DO?

 People sign prenuptial agreements for various reasons.
 Some do so to protect assets.
 If one person enters a marriage with substantial financial or property interests, that individual may wish to protect those assets in the event of a divorce.
 A prenuptial agreement can serve as a blueprint for property division if the spouses later decide to end their marriage.

 In some instances, a prenuptial agreement is used to protect certain assets for children from a previous marriage.
 A prenuptial contract can specify who is to receive what belongings and property in the event of death, decreasing the chances for misunderstandings down the road.

 While people enter into prenuptial agreements for different reasons, one thing is clear: This type of contract clarifies each individual’s expectations and sheds light on any misunderstandings prior to the marriage.